 Assuming you have it, student debt is another key credit consideration to have top of mind before graduation.
 To help avoid harming your credit history, make sure you’re prepared.
 Review the loan terms and:

 If you already have credit card debt, make paying it down a priority.
 Chances are, your credit card debt carries a higher interest rate than other kinds of debt you may have.
 If you can chip away at it before you enter the “real world,” that’s great because every little bit helps.
-If you can’t, plan on devoting as much of your post-graduation income as you can to paying your credit card debt off first.
+If you can not, plan on devoting as much of your post-graduation income as you can to paying your credit card debt off first.